badges/pypipins/docs/source/index.rst

 Downloads
 ---------

-This shield shows a total of all the downloads of your package from PyPI for every version released.
+This shield shows your package downloads, it defaults to use total this month but can show today, this week or this month.

 .. image:: https://pypip.in/d/blackhole/badge.png
     :target: https://pypi.python.org/pypi/blackhole/